 This algorithm has been implemented in the python below.
 Try changing the code so that a loop is used to output each of the names along with the score in a concatenated string.

 Parallel arrays certainly work, but can become very complex when many items of data are saved, or the data objects have many fields.
 In this case, it becomes more efficient (and easier for the programmer) to use a record.
 Using the same data, we could create the following pseudocode for a record:

 Player3 = Player("Louise",12)

 Try adjusting the Python code below so that each player and their score is output in order.
 You can edit and run the code directly in your browser:

 In Python, the data structure that we have used to create a record is referred to as a dictionary.
 This makes the syntax slightly different to other programming languages.

 Once a record has been created, it can then be added to a list, making an array of records.
 In effect, this creates a data structure that can be used like a 2D array but with multiple data types, and named columns instead of an index.

 Try adjusting the Python code below to add some additional records to the array and then output each one in turn.
-To run the code in the browser, press Ctrl + Enter.
+You can edit & run the code directly in your browser: